antronerds/r2-training-courses/docs/Finding_structural_variants.md

 Using advanced data analysis, statistics and clustering methods, the field of bioinformatics tries to derive new insights from these experimental data and help molecular biologists to generate hypotheses that can be tested experimentally.
 Today you will use the web-based genomics analysis and visualization platform R2.
 R2 provides you with a set of bioinformatics tools to investigate recent patient and experimental data from Neuroblastoma tumors and cell lines.

 Despite decades of research high stage neuroblastoma still has a very poor prognosis.
-Since cancer is a disease of genomic aberrations we're going to investigate what aberrations are present and how these might relate to the onset of neuroblastoma.
+Since cancer is a disease of genomic aberrations we're first going to investigate what aberrations are present and how these might relate to the onset of neuroblastoma.

 Exploring the dataset